Skip to contents

 Installation

-You can install the development version of bakerrr from GitHub with:
+You can install the development version of bakerrr from CRAN with:

 Quick Start